 : Press to lock the doors.
-The indicator light in the switch will illuminate when locked.

 : Press to unlock the doors.

 Delayed Locking

 This feature delays the locking of the doors until five seconds after all doors are closed.

 Delayed locking can only be turned on when the Open Door Anti-Lockout feature has been turned off.
 When is pressed on the power door lock switch while the door is open, a chime will sound three times indicating delayed locking is active.